imova/imova.github.io/README.md

 ## Welcome to my Github Website

 You [ready to check it out](https://imova.github.io)?
-It's my profesional site, geared toward my cybersecurity profession and :heart: for the :computer:
+It's my professional site, geared toward my cybersecurity profession and :heart: for the :computer:

 ### My Other Site